fabiang/true-combat/README.md

 ## Download

+**Don't download this packages directly from Github, this won't work**

 ## Setup

 ### Linux

 Unzip the package into a directory defined by yourself.
 Just run `install.sh`.
-This will install a Punkbuster update and an ETkey.
+This will install a Punkbuster update and generate an ETkey.

 ## Runing True Combat:Elite